Rule 40. Attorney's or party's signature; representations to the court; sanctions and discipline.

 (b)(3) the factual contentions are supported by the record on appeal; and

 (b)(4)(A) the filing contains no information or records classified as private, controlled, protected, safeguarded, sealed, juvenile court legal, or juvenile court social or any other information or records to which the right of public access is restricted by statute, rule, order, or case law; or

 (b)(4)(B) a filing required by Rule 21(g) that does not contain information or records classified as private, controlled, protected, safeguarded, sealed, juvenile court legal, or juvenile court social or any other information or records to which the right of public access is restricted by statute, rule, order, or case law is being filed simultaneously.

-(b) Sanctions and discipline of attorneys and parties.
+(c) Sanctions and discipline of attorneys and parties.
 The court may, after reasonable notice and an opportunity to show cause to the contrary, and upon hearing, if requested, take appropriate action against any attorney or person who practices before it for inadequate representation of a client, conduct unbecoming a member of the Bar or a person allowed to appear before the court, or for failure to comply with these rules or order of the court.
 Any action to suspend or disbar a member of the Utah State Bar shall be referred to the Office of Professional Conduct of the Utah State Bar.

-(d) Appearance of counsel pro hac vice.
-An attorney who is licensed to practice before the bar of another state or a foreign country but who is not a member of the Bar of this state, may appear, pro hac vice upon motion, filed pursuant to the Code of Judicial Administration.
-A separate motion is not required in the appellate court if the attorney has previously been admitted pro hac vice in the lower tribunal, but the attorney shall file in the appellate court a notice of appearance pro hac vice to that effect.
+(e) Appearance of counsel pro hac vice.
+An attorney who is licensed to practice before the bar of another state or a foreign country but who is not a member of the Bar of this state, may appear, pro hac vice upon motion, filed pursuant to Rule 14-806 of the Rules Governing the Utah State Bar.
+A separate motion is not required in the appellate court if the attorney has previously been admitted pro hac vice in the trial court or agency, but the attorney shall file in the appellate court a notice of appearance pro hac vice to that effect.

 Advisory Committee Notes